bitcointranscripts/bitcointranscripts/misc/spacechains-permissionless-blockchains-for-bitcoin.md

 And then DNS number one is maybe like the .com of DNS, something like that.
 Whether that makes sense to tier it like that, I don't know, but I just wanted to show it as an example.
 So that brings me to the end of the presentation.
-So in summary, space chains enable new blockchains that serve the Bitcoin ecosystem.
+So in summary, spacechains enable new blockchains that serve the Bitcoin ecosystem.
 Hopefully I've convinced you of that.
 And this is really something.
-So I guess maybe it's good to end on a note and say that The way I look at Bitcoin is that it's a resource that is really scarce.
+So I guess maybe it's good to end on a note and say that the way I look at Bitcoin is that it's a resource that is really scarce.
 We have one block coming in every 10 minutes, it's only a couple of megabytes, not a lot of data can get in there, and we have to find ways to do more with that space, without just putting everything in a single blockchain, or without just adding trust to third parties.
 So even though this kind of system with these blockchains, there are some limitations, I think it's a novel set of trade-offs where it is completely trustless, but it has some use limitations such as there not being a two-way peg and things like that.
 But I think it's really where we have to go as an ecosystem.